soonkuk/mitum-sdk-js/README.md

 See [Appendix](#appendix) for other instructions on how to use `Operation`.

+If you are wondering how to enter the `memo` field when creating an operation, please refer to part, [Is memo essential for operation generation?](#is-memo-essential-for-operation-generation).

 ### create-account

 __create-account__ is an operation to create a new general account.